AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 - If we are able to reach the node, but no process is listening on the destination port, the OS will close or refuse TCP connection by sending `RST` or `FIN` packet in reply
 - if the node process crashed but the OS is still running, a script can be used to notify other nodes about the crash
 - can query mgmt interface of the n/w switches in a datcenter to detect link failures.
 Ruled out if we are connecting via the internet
-- If the router detects that the IP address is unreachable, it may send bac ICMP Destination Unreachable packet.
+- If the router detects that the IP address is unreachable, it may send back ICMP Destination Unreachable packet.

 We can add retries at the application level, wait for a timeout to elapse, and eventually declare a node dead if we don't hear back within the timeout